justingrammens/THAT-2022-WI/EdgeImpulse/Nano-33-Sense/README.md

 Once this is complete your hardware will now be able to talk with the Edge Impulse cloud.

+I have included the zip file for your reference in this repository as well.
+It's located in the #arduino-nano-33-ble-sense# directory.

 #Install Keys & Verify

 Need to now authenticate to your account and project.
 Run the following: